viperproject/gobra-book/src/3-predicate-termination.md

 For the `List` API, we can use the termination measure `l.Mem()` for the methods `Length` , `Get`, `View`.

-It might be tempting to use the length of a `List` or the length of sequence from the abstraction function `View` as a integer termination measure.
+It might be tempting to use the length of a `List` or the length of the sequence from the abstraction function `View` as an integer termination measure.
 For this, the function must be `pure`, which requires a termination measure in turn.

 We chose a recursive implementation for `Length`, in order to preserve access to `l.Mem()`.
 An idiomatic iterative implementation is more challenging to verify.
 When iteratively iterating over a list, we keep unfolding `current.Mem()` and lose access to the already visited elements.
-It is not directly clear, how one could fold the predicate instances back such that `l.Mem()` is preserved by `LengthIterative`.
+It is not directly clear how one could fold the predicate instances back such that `l.Mem()` is preserved by `LengthIterative`.
 A common approach is to define a predicate that denotes access to a segment of a list instead of the entire tail.
 Alternatively, [magic wands](./magic-wands.md) are applicable in this situation.
 ``` go